wttech/gradle-aem-plugin/README.md

 ### Task rules

-* `aem<ProjectPath>Deploy` - Build CRX package and deploy it to AEM instance(s).
-For root project use reserved `aemRootDeploy`.
+* `aem<ProjectPath>Build` - Build CRX package and deploy it to AEM instance(s).
 It is recommended to include appropriate deploy task name in [default tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:default_tasks) of project.
-For instance, to deploy project at path `:app:design` use task named `aemAppDesignDeploy`.
+For instance, to deploy project at path `:app:design` use task named `aemAppDesignBuild`.

 ### Parameters